devhawala/dodo/readme.md

 a gateway to a (real) network device and of course the Xerox client machines wanting to access the server component (see section **Topology**).

-As for the maybe exotic name: although Dodo is not based on the Mesa-architecgure but an almost pure Java implementation, the name had to start with the letter *D* to be in line with the Xerox tradition; on the other hand, it seemed appropriate to be something that no longer exists or is not noticeably present in the world; so the extinct species
+As for the maybe exotic name: although Dodo is not based on the Mesa-architecture but an almost pure Java implementation, the name had to start with the letter *D* to be in line with the Xerox tradition; on the other hand, it seemed appropriate to be something that no longer exists or is not noticeably present in the world; so the extinct species